NikXpro/nth_simpleHud/README.md

     --Insert your code here

-    --Attention: This must return a percentage!
-    return 50, 50 --The first is thirst and the seconde is hunger (do not change the order) end
+    return 50, 50 --The first is thirst and the seconde is hunger (Attention: This must return a percentage!) end
 ```